Anna Juliana Gonzaga – Guided by the Virgin Mary

 This sense of religious devotion became more intense when Anna almost died at the age of five.
 She was very ill for years until her parents apparently promised to the Virgin Mary that they would raise the child in dedication to her if she lived.
 Anna got better, and of course, her parents believed this was due to the Virgin Mary’s power, and from then on, they raised Anna for a life devoted to Mary.

-When Anna was under ten years old, it is said that her bedroom became filled with a bright light and Mary appeared and spoke to the girl.
+When Anna was under ten years old, it was said that her bedroom had become filled with a bright light, and Mary had appeared and spoken to the girl.
 Anna was unable to understand Mary’s message at this time, but apparently, in later life, it became apparent to her.
 At this stage, Anna wished to become a nun.

 Archduke_Ferdinand_II_of_Further_Austria